oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 If multiple redirect URIs have been registered, the client MUST include a redirect URI with the authorization request using the `redirect_uri` request parameter.

+### Preventing CSRF Attacks

+Clients MUST prevent Cross-Site Request Forgery (CSRF) attacks.
+In this context, CSRF refers to requests to the redirection endpoint that do not originate at the authorization server, but a malicious third party (see Section 4.4.1.8. of {{RFC6819}} for details).
+Clients that have ensured that the authorization server supports the `code_challenge` parameter MAY rely the CSRF protection provided by that mechanism.
+In OpenID Connect flows, validating the `nonce` parameter provides CSRF protection.
+Otherwise, one-time use CSRF tokens carried in the `state` parameter that are securely bound to the user agent MUST be used for CSRF protection (see (#csrf_countermeasures)).

+### Preventing Mix-Up Attacks

+In order to prevent mix-up attacks (see (#mix_up)), clients MUST only process redirect responses of the authorization server they sent the respective request to and from the same user agent this authorization request was initiated with.
+Clients MUST store the authorization server they sent an authorization request to and bind this information to the user agent and check that the authorization response was received from the correct authorization server.
+Clients MUST ensure that the subsequent access token request, if applicable, is sent to the same authorization server.
+Clients SHOULD use distinct redirect URIs for each authorization server as a means to identify the authorization server a particular response came from.

 ### Invalid Endpoint